Research and Education

 IEI specializes in Planning and Evaluation services to Indigenous and non-Indigenous organizations.

-15 years on the Navajo Nation.
+IEI has developed process models of strategic planning and evaluation based on Navajo cosmology and traditional teachings, which have been used successfully for more than 25 years on the Navajo Nation.
 IEI provides customized planning, evaluation, and project administration services based on community needs, traditional culture and language, and through development of Indigenous process models.
-IEI designs and delivers customized professional development training for Indigenous organizations, leading to IEI Evaluation
+IEI designs and delivers customized professional development training for Indigenous organizations.
+Sustainability is assured through informal and ongoing support systems.

 - Development of cultural planning models from Indigenous, place-based cultures, languages and cosmologies.